Relax & Restore to Stay Healthy! with Deb at PYC

 Last Monday night, I was on the panel to speak at an event following the screening of More Business Of Being Born.
 The event was organized by Urbanity Baby.
 What I appreciate most about this film is the honesty and bluntness about the hardships of labor, and the disappointments that evolved.
 Alanis Morissette was among

-Pain During Labor Read More »
+Skin and Hair During and After Pregnancy Read More »

 There are so many things to consider and learn about when preparing for your upcoming birth.
 Newborn procedures may not be high on the list.
 If that is the case for you, here is a brief run down of what you may expect after your little bundle of joy has made his or her debut